Medical questions & health advice by licensed doctors

 It is this time frame for healing that often has your OB GYN doctor recommend a postpartum office check up about 6 weeks after giving birth.
 Infections after giving birth are rare but serious when they do occur.
 Often infections are related to a small piece of placenta that stays in the uterus and serves as a focus for bacteria to grow on.
 Symptoms of infection after giving birth can include bad smelling vaginal drainage, fever, chills, back or severe pelvic pain, or other concerning symptoms.
 These are thing things you will want to watch out for after going home with your baby and, of course, if you experience any of these symptoms you will need to see your doctor immediately.

-If you think you may have a medical emergency, call your doctor or (in the United States) 911 immediately.
+Zocdoc Answers is for general informational purposes only and is not a substitute for professional medical advice.
+If you think you may have a medical emergency, call your doctor (in the United States) 911 immediately.
 Always seek the advice of your doctor before starting or changing treatment.
-Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under ZocDoc’s Terms of Service.
+Medical professionals who provide responses to health-related questions are intended third party beneficiaries with certain rights under Zocdoc’s Terms of Service.